No Tags Found!

 Amend(0)

 For the calculation of ESIC, Gross Salary means Basic, DA, Conveyance, HRA, Special Allowance, and all fixed components.
-Apart from the fixed components, if any variable pay is provided like Overtime, Incentive, even this has to be calculated for ESIC.
+Apart from the fixed components, if any variable pay is provided like Overtime or Incentive, even this has to be calculated for ESIC.
 Similarly, if any Leave encashment and One-time Bonus are paid to resigned employees and if ESIC applicability is there, this should not be taken into consideration.

 When it comes to PF, Total Wages represent only Basic + DA.
 Nowhere should PF impact Overtime wages.